jack-matroid/TransVOD_Lite/README.md

 ### Dataset preparation
 Place CBP video frame data and single image data in path/to/data/directory.
 Also place annotation files for CBP video frame data and single image data in path/to/data/directory.
 Annotation files should be in COCO format with added video id and frame id information.
 Refer to CBP_coco_train.json, train_DET.json for example format of video data and single image data respectively.

+MAKE SURE that the validation set has annotations for every frame.

 In the file datasets/vid_single.py, make sure the variable PATHS (at the bottom of the file) contains the correct names of the annotations files.

 Also in the file datasets/vid_multi.py, make sure the variable PATHS (at the bottom of the file) contains the correct names of the annotations files.